frank940409/c-foundations-7d/devlogs.md

 Alternativly, use pointer.
 # 2025-08-09 — Day X: pointer review and malloc
 I did pointer review and malloc foundamental enhancement.

+# 2025-08-11 — Day X: memory allocation review
+malloc(), calloc(), realloc() practice;
+I spent like 5 mins on malloc and calloc but 11 mins on realloc();
+- ps.
+I forgot to check if realloc() successfully return the address to temp.